ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 however, for I only mean to let you know that I had not imagined such inquiries to be necessary on your side.
 If you do not choose to understand me, forgive my impertinence.
-Your uncle is as much surprised as I am--and nothing but the belief of your being a party concerned would have allowed him to act as he has done.
+Your uncle is as much surprised as I am -- and nothing but the belief of your being a party concerned would have allowed him to act as he has done.
 But if you are really innocent and ignorant, I must be more explicit.